 - Once the method is decided, then an application is required

-- You can begin the work 48 hours after the application has submitted
+- With the building notice method you can begin the work 48 hours after the application has been submitted.

-We advise that you wait for a set of approved plans to follow as there is a legal requirement to notify us throughout the process.
+We advise that you wait for a set of approved plans to work from, as there is a legal requirement to notify us throughout the process.
 When the building work is complete we will issue a Certificate of Completion as evidence.

 This is an important document as it is often asked for by building societies prior to the release of mortgage funds and also by purchaser's conveyancing solicitors during the sale of properties.